ShivamRaje/spring-product-category/README.md

 1. Clone this repository.
 2. Set up a MySQL database with proper credentials in the `application.properties` file.
-3. Run the Spring Boot application using your preferred IDE or the command line (`mvn spring-boot:run`).
+3. Run the Spring Boot application using your preferred IDE or the command line (`mvn spring-boot:run`)..
 4. Use Postman to interact with the API endpoints.

 ## Contribution